yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-NumericTextBox.md

 <a name="when-to-use"></a>
 ### When to use
-Displaying and gathering text is available via multiple controls, choose the one most suited to your needs
+Gathering text input is available via multiple controls, choose the one most suited to your needs
 * **CopyableLabel** - multi-line text input with built-in support for infoBalloonContent and an easy way for user to copy value.
-* **MultilineTextBox** - multi-line text input with built-in support for validations, infoBalloonContent and placeHolderText
 * **NumericTextBox** - restricts input to numbers only and built-in support for validations, infoBalloonContent and placeHolderText
 * **PasswordBox** - text input that uses a * character instead of echoing user input with built-in support for validations, infoBalloonContent and placeHolderText.
 Use PasswordBox for security sensitive fields.
-* **TextBlock** - Readonly control used to display text.
 * **TextBox** - single-line text input with built-in support for validations, infoBalloonContent and placeHolderText
+* **MultilineTextBox** - multi-line text input with built-in support for validations, infoBalloonContent and placeHolderText

 <a name="best-practices"></a>
 ### Best practices
+Use the NumericTextBox when the field represents a number

 <a name="best-practices-do"></a>
 #### Do